 Applications need to be from constituted groups with a bank account, and have at least 3 members.
 You need to be based within the Strathglass area defined by the boundary map (which is the same as the current community council area).
 The project, equipment or service to be funded must have a clear benefit to the residents of the Strathglass Community and fulfil one or more of the charitable objectives listed below.
 A total fund of £26,500 is expected in 2019.
 The majority becomes available during September and October.
 We will assess each application individually and endeavour to distribute funds fairly.
 There is no minimum or maximum limit on grant applications.

 Each case will be discussed by the board members and put through our scoring system before a decision is made.
 If your application is successful you will be required to supply photographs, receipts and a letter to explain how your grant was used, within one year of receiving the money, in order to support SCF’s governance as an accountable charity.

-Please submit applications by 1st of July to The Secretary SCF, Muirdale, Cannich, Beauly, Inverness-Shire, IV4 7LN.
-We will aim to give a response to applicants and distribute funds by 30th September.
-We may also retain some funds in order to facilitate the possibility of a bi-annual distribution of funds, one in September and one in March.
+Please submit applications by 31st of July to The Secretary SCF, Muirdale, Cannich, Beauly, Inverness-Shire, IV4 7LN.
+We will aim to give a response to applicants by 1st September and distribute funds by 31st October.

 FURTHER INFORMATION ABOUT SCF

 The hydro schemes

 Four hydro schemes will now give funds to SCF.
 Schemes in the Liatrie burn and Alt Mullardoch, in Glen Cannich, will give a total generation royalty sum of £2000 per annum.
 Schemes in Abhainn Gleann nam Fiadh and in Allt Garbh, in Glen Affric, will give a total community royalty payment of about £17,400 per annum.
 In addition SCF will receive a company performance royalty equivalent to a five per cent equity share capital in the two Glen Affric hydro projects.
 However, as of 2020 there has been no performance royalty as yet.

 Commission dates and payment schedule